linuxserver/docker-tvheadend/README.md

 #### Host vs. Bridge

-If you use IPTV, SAT>IP or HDHomeRun, you need to create the container with --net=host.
+If you use IPTV, SAT>IP or HDHomeRun, you need to create the container with --net=host and remove the -p flags.
 This is because of a limitation in docker and multicast.

 **Parameters**